 Jujubes are winter squash that can be found in Italy.
 They have been grown there for centuries and were originally used as currency after being traded from farm to farm during harvest time.

-Because they cannot grow well under artificial lights like most other vegetables do nowadays, so farmers needed something else with constant demand over an extended period of months or years until the next planting season began again- this way their profits would last longer!
+Because they cannot grow well under artificial lights like most other vegetables do nowadays, farmers needed something else with constant demand over an extended period of months or years until the next planting season began again- this way their profits would last longer!

 - They’re rich in dietary fiber, helping to prevent constipation and diseases including colon cancer.

-- Other dietary fibers may include soluble and insoluble fibers that can help with digestive system issues like obesity, diabetes type 2 symptoms, cholesterol levels.
+- Other dietary fibers may include soluble and insoluble fibers that can help with digestive system issues like obesity, diabetes type 2 symptoms, and cholesterol levels.

 The jalapeno pepper is not only hot, but it’s also sweet and tangy.
 Mildly spicy with an earthy flavor that can sometimes have hints of lime or apple in there for good measure too!

-It has been used for flavoring dishes and generally comes in small, torpedo-shaped shapes with a mild taste that makes them popular among Americans as well other countries where Mexican food culture thrives such as India or China for example!
+It has been used for flavoring dishes and generally comes in small, torpedo-shaped shapes with a mild taste that makes them popular among Americans as well in other countries where Mexican food culture thrives such as India or China for example!